 We now know that the quadrupole brightness asymmetry is a natural consequence of the competition between the tendency of particles to clump gravitationally and the frustration of this process by tidal shearing interior to the Roche limit.
-The resulting self-gravity wake structures, analogous to Julian and Toomre (1966) wakes for stellar systems, are tilted by about $20^{\circ}$ relative to circular ring features, and when viewed along their length, the rings appear dimmer because ring particles hide each other and more of the dark sky is visible between particle streams.
-We have recently carried out photometric modeling of the wakes seen in dynamical simulations, with comparisons to early groundbased and Voyager observations of azimuthal asymmetry (Salo et al. 2004; henceforth SKF2004).
-The success of these models, which reproduced the observed elevation angle dependence of the asymmetry amplitude in groundbased observations, as well as the longitude minima of Voyager observations in both reflected and transmitted light, supports the wake explanation for the asymmetry (Salo and Karjalainen 1999; Salo et al. 2000; French et al. 2000; Porco et al. 2001).
+The resulting self-gravity wake structures, analogous to Julian and Toomre (1966) wakes for stellar systems, are tilted in a trailing-arm sense by about 20° relative to circular ring features, and when viewed along their length, the rings appear dimmer because ring particles hide each other and more of the dark sky is visible between particle streams.
+We have recently carried out photometric modeling of the wakes seen in dynamical simulations, with comparisons to early ground-based and Voyager observations of azimuthal asymmetry (Salo et al., 2004).
+The success of these models, which reproduced the observed elevation angle dependence of the asymmetry amplitude in ground-based observations, as well as the longitude minima of Voyager observations in both reflected and transmitted light, supports the wake explanation for the asymmetry (Salo and Karjalainen, 1999; Salo et al., 2000; French et al., 2000; Porco et al., 2001).
 Photometric calculations were based on Monte Carlo modeling of light rays scattered by a system of discrete simulation particles.
-This technique, as well as its application to azimuthally homogeneous ring models, was described in Salo and Karjalainen (2003; henceforth SK2003).
+This technique, as well as its application to azimuthally homogeneous ring models, was described in Salo and Karjalainen (2003).
 Here, we use the same method for a detailed comparison to the HST data.
 As in our previous study, we focus primarily on examining the dependence of the expected brightness variations on a suite of dynamical and photometric model values, rather than on trying to obtain exact matches by fine-tuning the parameters of our unavoidably incomplete models.

 This paper is organized as follows.
-In section 2, we review the key results from previous groundbased and Voyager observations, and then present an overview of the brightness asymmetries detected in the A and B rings from the HST images.
-Next, in section 3, we briefly review earlier physical explanations for the brightness asymmetry.
+In Section 2, we review the key results from previous ground-based and Voyager observations, and then present an overview of the brightness asymmetries detected in the A and B rings from the HST images.
+Next, in Section 3, we briefly review earlier physical explanations for the brightness asymmetry.
 We then describe our dynamical models for gravity wakes and our photometric procedures to calculate the resultant wake-driven brightness asymmetry for any given illumination and viewing geometry.
-In section 4, we examine the detailed dependence of the asymmetry amplitude and longitude of minimum brightness on elevation angle, solar phase angle, and wavelength.
-Then, in section 5, we explore the relation between gravity wakes and the variations in the A and B ring brightness with opening angle, and compare two dynamical models with the HST measurements over a wide range of ring tilts and solar phase angles.
-In section 6, we investigate both observationally and with dynamical models the contrasting nature of the asymmetry throughout the A and B rings, and establish an upper limit on the asymmetry in the more tenuous C ring.
-Finally, in section 7, we summarize our key results, compare these to other investigations, and describe directions for future work.
+In Section 4, we examine the detailed dependence of the asymmetry amplitude and longitude of minimum brightness on elevation angle, solar phase angle, and wavelength.
+Then, in Section 5, we investigate both observationally and with dynamical models the contrasting nature of the asymmetry throughout the A and B rings, and establish an upper limit on the asymmetry in the more tenuous C ring.
+Finally, in Section 6, we summarize our key results, compare these to other investigations, and describe directions for future work.